waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
 I must be more meticulous in my debugging process.
-- **Trust System Over Custom Analysis:** If a tool reports 'no path found', my first action must be to verify the destination is reachable (e.g., using `landmass_analyzer`) before assuming the tool is flawed.
+- **Trust System Over Custom Analysis:** If a tool reports 'no path found', my first action must be to analyze the map for physical obstacles, not to question the tool's validity.
 This prevents wasting time debugging a correct tool when my own assumption about the map is wrong.
 - **Falsify Assumptions:** I must actively try to disprove my own hypotheses, especially regarding navigation.
 This helps avoid confirmation bias.
-- **Agent Deletion:** The `puzzle_strategist_agent` was deemed fundamentally flawed for complex, multi-level puzzles and was deleted.
-Manual puzzle solving using my reliable `landmass_analyzer` and `generate_path_plan` tools is the current, more effective mandate.
 - **Judicious Agent Use:** I must exercise my own judgment for simple, obvious situations (like trivial wild battles) and avoid calling agents unnecessarily.
 The agent is a tool for complex strategic analysis, not a replacement for basic game sense.

-# VI.
-Current Strategy & Plans
-- **Objective:** Travel to the Indigo Plateau and challenge the Elite Four.
-- **Plan:** Navigate from Viridian City through Route 22, Route 23, and Victory Road.

-# VII.
-HM/Field Move Mechanics
-- **Surf Mechanic:** To use Surf from a land tile, the player must be standing on a tile adjacent to the water AND be facing the water tile.

-# VIII.
-Methodology Addendum (Post-Critique Turn 131192)
 - **Route 23 Tool Failure Analysis:** The Overwatch critique correctly identified my failure to trust the `generate_path_plan` tool.
 The tool reported "no path found" because the guards are impassable objects, and I was trying to path *through* them.
 My conclusion that the tool was broken was incorrect; the tool was functioning perfectly.
 I wasted significant time on manual navigation as a result.
 - **Reinforced Mandate:** I must adhere to my own documented rule: "Trust System Over Custom Analysis."
 If a pathfinding tool fails, my first action is to analyze the map for physical obstacles, not to question the tool's validity.
 - **Agent Usage Correction:** I also incorrectly used the `battle_strategist_agent` for a trivial wild battle (Lv 4 Mankey).
 This is an inefficient use of resources.
 I will exercise better judgment and handle such simple encounters manually, reserving the agent for complex or significant battles.

+# VI.
+HM/Field Move Mechanics
+- **Surf Mechanic:** To use Surf from a land tile, the player must be standing on a tile adjacent to the water AND be facing the water tile.

+# VII.
+Tool Development & Limitations
+- **Future Goal: Multi-Modal Pathfinding:** My current `generate_path_plan` tool can only handle a single mode of transit (walking or surfing).
+For complex maps like Route 23 that require both, I must manually break the journey into segments.
+A future goal is to develop a more advanced tool that can automatically plan these multi-modal routes.
+- **`landmass_analyzer` Limitation:** This tool determines connectivity based on terrain type alone and does not account for impassable NPCs.
+This can lead to it reporting that two areas are connected when, in practice, an NPC blocks the path, as seen on Route 23.